The Appearances of Jesus After the Resurrection

 9-To Peter in the meeting with the seven disciples near the shore of the Sea of Galilee (John 21:1-23).

 10-To the disciples at the Great Commission Gathering (Matthew 28:16-20).
 It is possible that this meeting is the same as the one with the 500 believers.

-Christ’s appearances after the Resurrection helped the disciples and others confirm the reality of the resurrection and that it was a true event.
-And because the disciples were convinced of this reality, they were able to preach the Word and witness being empowered by the Holy Spirit (Acts 3:12–21; 4:8–13, 20; 29–32; 1 Cor.
-15:1–23; 1 Thess.
-1:10, 17; 1 John 1:1–3).
+After wards, the Savior ascended to heaven (Acts 1:1-11) to continue His ministry on behalf of the the believers (Hebrews 4:14-16).
+The Savior’s appearances after the Resurrection helped the disciples and others confirm the reality of the resurrection that it was a true event.
+And because the disciples were convinced of this reality, they were able to preach the Word and witness being empowered by the Holy Spirit (Acts 3:12–21; 4:8–13, 20; 29–32; 1 Corinthians 15:1–23; 1 Thessalonians 1:10, 17; 1 John 1:1–3).